srips1990/yobichain/README.md

 **Step 9.** To create a new user, you may click on "Create new user" and register a user.

-**Step 10.** You'll receive an activation link on the registered email ID.
-Click on it to receive login credentials via email.
+**Step 10.** You'll be redirected to the login page where you can see the password.

     To access the Yobichain web application, visit 'http://<IP Address>yobichain-web'

-    To access Multichain Exporer, visit 'http://<IP Address>:2750'
+    To access Multichain Exporer, visit 'http://<IP Address>:4444'

     To access PHPMyAdmin, visit 'http://<IP Address>/mysql_dashboard'

     To access hashchain visit 'http://<IP Address>/hashchain'

+    To access Multichain Web Demo visit 'http://<IP Address>/multichain-web-demo'

 ## Contributors